triestpa/Atlas-Of-Thrones/README.md

 - `public/` - The compiled and minified front-end code.
 - `server/` - The Node.js API server code.
 - `data_augmentation/` - A collection of scripts to augment the shapefile data with summary data scraped from various wikis.
-- `geo_json_preview` - A simple html page to preview geojson data on a map.
+- `geojson_preview` - A simple html page to preview geojson data on a map.

 #### Setup